RexsyBima/django-accsyBiz/README.md

    uv sync
    ```

-4. Download the Chicago business license data from the [Chicago Data Portal](https://data.cityofchicago.org/Community-Economic-Development/Business-Licenses-Current-Active-Map/e4sp-itvq)
-) and place it in the project directory.
+4. Download the Chicago business license data from the [Chicago Data Portal](https://data.cityofchicago.org/Community-Economic-Development/Business-Licenses-Current-Active-Map/e4sp-itvq) and place it in the project directory, the filename should be `Business_Licenses_-_Current_Active_20250908.csv`.

 ### Running the Application